Naval Air Station Joint Reserve Base Willow Grove: History

 Flight activity began in 1926 when Harold Frederick Pitcairn constructed a hangar and a grass airstrip in Horsham, Pennsylvania.
 The airfield was named after the nearest town Willow Grove, Pennsylvania.
 At the time, Horsham was a rural township with little significance.
 From 1926 to 1942 Pitcairn used the airfield for design, construction and testing of a number of aircraft, including the Mailwing which was used by the United States Postal Service.

 After the start of World War II, the United States purchased the property, under threat of eminent domain and launched a classified anti-submarine warfare program at the base.
+In January 1943, the base was commissioned Naval Air Station Willow Grove.
 Following WWII and into the Cold War, it became an operational and training base for aviation activities of the Reserve components of the United States Armed Forces such as United States Navy Reserve, Marine Corps Reserve, Air Force Reserve, Air National Guard, United States Army Reserve and Pennsylvania National Guard.
+In 1994, the base was renamed Naval Air Station Joint Reserve Base Willow Grove to reflect these joint operations.
 As part of its joint recruitment efforts, the base was an annual host to one of the largest air shows on the East Coast until 2006.